michanto/cdk-orchestration/API.md

 public searchSelf(scope: IConstruct): IConstruct
 ```

-Returns T or undefined for the scope, based on predicate.
+Returns the scope or undefined, depending on a predicate match.

 ###### `scope`<sup>Required</sup> <a name="scope" id="@michanto/cdk-orchestration.ConstructTreeSearch.searchSelf.parameter.scope"></a>